-My interest in birds goes back to my childhood and the influence of parents who encouraged a preoccupation with nature.
-As with so many boys who grew up before motor cars, movies, the radio, and television, one of my greatest pleasures was to roam the countryside, usually with a friend, and to visit all the wild places within bicycle range.
-Where I lived in Illinois sixty years ago, those wild places - virgin woods, swamp lands, and prairie creeks - are all gone now, replaced by suburban developments and parks.
-In that pristine environment my attention was naturally drawn to the wild inhabitants, among which in spring and summer birds were the most conspicuous members.
+suppose Wyinterest in birds goes back to my childhood and the influence of my parents who encouraged a preoccupation with nature.
+Like so many boys who grew up before motor cars, movies, the radio, and television one of my greatest pleasures was to roam the countryside, usually with a friend, and visit all the wild places within bicycle range.
+Where I lived in Illinois these wild places sixty years ago virgin woods, swamp lands, and prairie creeks are all gone now, replaced by suburban these of pristine environment are birds were the most conspicuous members.